Sabotaz/techio-GA-playground/markdowns/2-encoding.md

 The first step is to create individuals for our base population.

 A chromosome is a set of genes.
 We could encode it in different ways :
- * A binary encoding : a binary string (set of 0s or 1s)
+ * a binary encoding : a binary string (set of 0s or 1s)
  * multiple characters encoding : a string of characters

 On the crossover step, we seek to have a wide genetic recombination.
-The binary encoding has a finer granularity for the creossing location but is not really natural and not fit for real data (for instance, modifying a certain bit in a floating number can result in invalid values).
+The binary encoding has a finer granularity for the crossing location but is not really natural and not fit for real data (for instance, modifying a certain bit in a floating number can result in invalid values).

 In practice, we will use a different encoding regarding the problem to solve.